andrewogho/DevOpsTraining25/Setup_Env/img/README.md

 # Environment Setup
-In this project we would be displaying our devops lab setup with the neccessary requirements.
+In this project we would be displaying our devops lab setup with the necessary requirements.

 ## VSCode
-The IDE we would be using through out our journey.
+We will be using the IDE throughout our journey.

 ![ide](1.VSCode.png)

 ## Git
-Git version to show that git is installed on machine.
+Git version to show that git is installed on the machine.

 ![git version](2.git.png)